Ankush-Kumar421/Become-A-Pokemon-Master/README.md

 # Become-A-Pokemon-Master
-1) The first file "pokemon_my_version_final follows the PEP 8 guidelines for limiting lines to 79 characters.
-The script.py file does not follow this rule.
-Everything else in the file is the same.
+In this project, I used Python Classes to create a game system similar to the popular game series Pokémon.
+Note that, the file "pokemon_my_version_final follows the PEP 8 guidelines for limiting lines to 79 characters.